 Setup and Configuration ↑ Back to top

-Changing these settings will only affect future barcodes.
-Barcodes that were already been created will be be unaffected.
+Changing settings will only affect future barcodes.
+Barcodes that have already been created are unaffected.

 There are five barcode types available.
 Here are examples of each: